raymonddoan/Vue-3-Firebase-Course/docs/self-notes.md

 Component Tree -> Parents Component (1st parent is generally the App.vue) -> Children Component

 Naming convention: Create the component in PascalCase

+## Vue CLI & Bigger Projects

+### Scoped & global CSS

+Styling is passed down from the parent to the child component, however the styling in the child component will persist through the entire application.

+To avoid this:

+- Set `<style scoped>` to scope all the style to the component itself (Vue is able to do this by adding a specific but randomised `data-v` attribute)
+  - Downsides are a performance hit and you might want to pass the styling into the html file but cannot because it is scoped.
+- Make it the styling more specific (ie. `.modal h1`)